-Podzols (p.96)
+Podzols (p.99)

-Other soils that have a layer or layers of allophanic soil material, that total 35 cm or more thick, and occur within 60 cm of the mineral soil surface.
+Other soils that have a layer or layers of allophanic soil material that total 35 cm or more thick, and occur within 60 cm of the mineral soil surface.
+If a lithic or paralithic contact is reached at a depth of less than 35 cm from the mineral soil surface, the thickness requirements do not apply, but instead, all mineral horizons above the lithic or paralithic contact must meet the criteria for allophanic soil material.

 Allophanic Soils (p.41)